Entry 2018: ABB / 128 UCAS points

 Plus minimum of:

-Five GCSEs with a minimum grade C or grade 4 to include English Language, Mathematics, and Biology or Combined Science.
-Functional Skills Level 2 in English and Mathematics are acceptable in place of GCSE English and Mathematics.
+Five GCSEs with a minimum grade C or grade 4 to include English language, mathematics, and biology or combined science.
+Level 2 equivalences are accepted in place of GCSE English language and mathematics.

-Those applying with an Access course are only required to have GCSE English Language and Mathematics at grade C or grade 4 or above.
-Functional Skills Level 2 in English and Mathematics are acceptable in place of GCSE English and Mathematics.
+Those applying with an Access course are only required to have GCSE English language and mathematics at grade C or grade 4 or above.
+Level 2 equivalences are accepted in place of GCSE English language and mathematics.

 Additional entry requirements: